drock07/squirt-cli/README.md

 CONFIG
 ------
-Squirt needs a `.squirtrc` config file to run.
+Squirt needs a `.squirtrc` or `.squirtrc.json` config file to run.
+Note that with or without the `.json` extension, the config file should be written as a JSON object.

 * `templatesPath` defines where Reactman will look for templates
 * `templates` defines the available templates